Knoll Farm Outdoor Classroom

 September 7, 2017

 We started by visiting the proposed build location in the Knoll Farm apple orchard.
 In between the laughs and screams a few ideas started developing for a raised platform with a climbing wall.
 As more thoughts started flowing we decided to go back to the shop to draw.

-Everyone sat down and drew their ideas on paper.
-Each participant then shared their ideas and talked about all of the possibilities for a play structure that infused learning with movement.
+Everyone sat down and sketched their ideas on paper.
+Each participant shared their ideas and talked about all of the possibilities for a play structure that would encourage movement and imagination.
 Their visions included a combination of ladders, ropes, trapdoors and swings.
-At the end we synthesized everyones ideas and came to an agreement to begin with an elevated platform wrapping around one of the apple trees.

 Session 2: Framing